axpogroup/AXH-SonarFish/README.md

    in the folder _"data/intermediate//labels"_
 4. Run the algorithm for one video using _"algorithm/run_algorithm.py"_.
 E.g.: _"python3 algorithm/run_algorithm.py -yf
    analysis/demo/demo_settings.yaml"_.
 Specify the name of the video file in the settings file.
+5. Use the settings "display_output_video: True" and "display_mode_extensive: True" to tune the settings in an interactive window and "display_mode_extensive: False" to read the velocity of the river.
-5. Evaluate the output using the script _"algorithm/validation/mot16_metrics.py"_.
+6. Evaluate the output using the script _"algorithm/validation/mot16_metrics.py"_.

+## Run on a sample video
+1. Download the sample sonar video from here: [demo_sample_sonar_recording.mp4 - Sharepoint](https://axpogrp.sharepoint.com/:v:/s/DEPTHTD-A/ESdKpDEWDEBDqYR6KVFZ0D8BJrxKcDi6F8JaenjD0YhWWw?e=5jNCLF)
+2. Place the video in the following folder: _"data/raw/videos/"_
+3. Do the same steps as in the previous section and comment out the ground_truth_directory in the settings file.
+This will cause the algorithm to not compare the output with the ground truth.

 # Comments
 Tested with Python 3.10,